mikel-egana-aranguren/EHU-MSc-Bioinformatics/programme.md

 * Bioinformatics programming in Perl: regular expressions and file parsing, Perl libraries for bioinformatics.
 * Introduction to computational complexity and R language.
 * Object Oriented Programming with Python.
-* Databases: managing and using relational databases, introduction to NoSQL databases.
+* Data Bases: managing and using relational Data Bases, introduction to NoSQL Data Bases.

 #### 2.- Advanced computing (Compulsory, both paths, 6 ECTS).
 * Introduction to Data mining and Heuristic Optimization: principal techniques and bioinformatics applications.